The FASS Teaching and Learning portfolio supports the development and delivery of an exceptional curriculum to our students.

 - setting benchmarks for the standard of the Faculty's eLearning presence.

-The portfolio's current programs focus on quality assurance in curriculum design and delivery, targetted student support for undergraduates, writing support for postgraduates, e-Learning, and professional development for academic staff.
-Click on the tabs at the top of the page to learn more about our work.
+The portfolio's current programs focus on quality assurance in curriculum design and delivery, targeted student support for undergraduates, writing support for postgraduates, eLearning, and professional development for academic staff.